berlinplan/berlinplan.github.io/readme.md

 High Tech.
 If societies Decide - they could Invest to Invest in Laboratories how - Technologies

+## waiting for Psychopaths to remove psychopathic Structures, bullshit?

-#### Would psychopathic Solutions solve the inequality caused by the psychopathic system?
+#### would psychopathic Solutions solve the inequality caused by the psychopathic system?

 In his proposal, Boris Palmer suggested that asylum seekers must work, social benefits should be removed, and those who fail to follow the rules should be deported.(196)